HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_container_resources.md

 ## Unlimited resource `limits`

-All `limits` can be explicitly set to `null` to unset them in Kubernetes and allow for unlimited resources depending on the Kubernetes Cluster.
+All `limits` are explicitly set to `null` to unset them in Kubernetes and allow for unlimited resources depending on the Kubernetes Cluster.
 Cluster and namespace level resource limits will still apply.

-The `limits` can be removed individually for either CPU or Memory.
-For example to remove the Core CPU limit, the following can be set:
+The `limits` are removed individually for either CPU or Memory.
+For example, to remove the Core CPU limit set the following:

 ```yaml
 resources: